doigiee/JoshuaDoig_T2A2/README.md

 Then each table has their specified column entry data, as listed and shown in image and shown throughout models and controllers.
 All tables were given a primary key (PK) and a foreign key (FK) when being represented in another table, as a way to show their relations/connections.

-Artwork entries - PK id, title, creator, dimensions, color_pallet, kilograms, price, medium, created, descriptions, FK  galleries, FK artists.
+**Artwork entries** - PK id, title, creator, dimensions, color_pallet, kilograms, price, medium, created, descriptions, FK  galleries, FK artists.

-Artist entries - PK id, name, location, phone, FK gallery Customer entries - PK id, name, phone, address, FK gallery.
+**Artist entries** - PK id, name, location, phone, FK gallery.

+**Customer entries** - PK id, name, phone, address, FK gallery.

-Gallery entries - PK id, name, location, phone.
+**Gallery entries** - PK id, name, location, phone.

 These Tables are all listed as Models which are connected to controllers and the controllers are used to make changes to my database and return a view to users.